11 Popular Traditional Instruments in Vietnam You May Like

 Dan Day (Bottom flock)

-Dan Day is a traditional instrument of the Vietnamese people.
-It is not only unique in shape and sound but also combined with other musical instruments such as beat and drum, creating the famous form of Ca Tru Singing.
+Dan Day is also a unique traditional Vietnamese instrument in shape and sound.
+It can be combined with other musical instruments, such as beats and drums, to create the famous form of Ca Tru Singing.

-Dan Day has 3 strings, the handle is very long and the back of the soundbox has a large hole.
-There are 4 main parts: the body, the neck, the head, the strings.
-Dan Day has a wide range of more than 2 octaves, a warm and sweet timbre, and can express deep emotions.
+Dan Day has 3 strings, a very long handle, and a large hole in the back of the soundbox.
+It has four main parts: the body, the neck, the head, and the strings.
+Dan Day has a range of more than 2 octaves, a warm and sweet timbre, and the ability to express deep emotions.

 dan day